 Mizuno Wave Sayonara 2 size and fit

 The modifications in the upper result to a slight difference in upper fit relative to the original Sayonara.
 In the Sayonara 2, the fit is more forgiving without giving away midfoot hold.
 The heel and midfoot have solid, but comfortable snugness with a roomy forefoot.
 Most runners with average to slightly wider feet can really maximize the fit of this shoe.
 Shoe sizing runs is standard in this shoe.

-The outsole is the classic horseshoe shaped heel that is covered with very durable X10 rubber.
+The outsole is the classic horseshoe shaped heel that is covered with very durable X10 rubber, which is also present in the Sayonara 4.
 Further towards the midfoot is a softer blown rubber for traction.
 The most prominent part of the outsole is a system of race-specific lugs that delivers excellent grip, particularly during tempo runs.

 The midsole is a combination of Mizuno’s patented Wave Plate and their own U4iC midsole.
 In the Sayonara series, the Wave Plate is placed between the compression-molded U4iC.
 This creates that firm ride and consistent cushioning.
 A smooth transition is another result of this set up.

 A soft and one-piece mesh covers almost the entire shoe.
 It is very breathable and plush.
 Mizuno used PU overlays that are found almost all over the shoe, except in the heel.
 Because these are very light, the number of overlays still result to a tad more relaxed upper with still plenty of midfoot lock down.
 The firmness of the ride is a bit counterbalanced by the very plush removable insole and strobe last.